 Select a Novena to Pray

 A Novena of Masses is an excellent introduction to the world of Novenas.
-St. Clement Shrine will offer an online streaming of their Easter Novena that all are welcome to attend.
+St. Clement Shrine typically offers Easter, Christmas and other seasonal Novenas throughout the year that all are welcome to attend.

 You might also consider selecting a Novena based on a special saint in your life, such as a saint that you were named after, your confirmation saint, or a saint that you already have a strong devotion to.
 There are also a few popular Novenas to consider: